MASS4ORG/mass4-site/content/guinevere/index.md

 #### Platform layers

-As development progresses towards beta and release, we will continually be adding more platform layers to PanGui, and further build out our tooling for this process.
+As development progresses towards beta and release, we will continually be adding more platform layers to Guinevere, and further build out our tooling for this process.